I'm Honey!

 Journaling is the secret of why I don’t get upset anymore.
 Journaling makes me incredibly self-aware.
 Writing is therapy.
 When you write you focus on detail.

-I have little doubt that when you think about your past it comes into your mind in bits and pieces.
-An incident today evokes a memory of yesteryear.
-Your thoughts stir up emotions, but as quickly as they come in, they go out just as fast because what you’re doing right now takes precedence over the past.
-Therein lies half of the problem.
 You take little time to understand how your past and present become embedded with one another to create the “you” in you.
 I found the missing link because I have been writing down my stories.
-For five years I have gone back in time writing down my thoughts, which has naturally forced me to revisit and think hard about my past.
-By going through the stages of my life I found a secret that applies to all of us.
-This writing has taken a huge amount of my time, but it has brought me to positive conclusions I would otherwise never reached.
+For over 10 years, I have gone back in time writing down my thoughts, which has naturally forced me to revisit and think hard about my past.

-A New Method of Thought… Every Moment is Positive
+A New Method of Thought … Every Moment is Positive

 The other half of the equation is the perception of how we “think” about our past.
 After hours of delving into my past I have come to realize that every single memory I have stored in my head, even the very worst, is positive.
 I would never have understood this if I had not lived backward.